Breaking ties in collective decision making: Regular groups

 \section{Regular groups}

 Because of the results presented in Section \ref{maingen}, the importance of the regular subgroups of $G$ is evident.
 In this section we propose some theorems which provide a way to test whether a subgroup $U$ of $G$ of the type $V\times W\times \{id\}$ or $V\times W\times \Omega$, with $V\leq S_h$ and $W\leq S_n$, is regular or not.
-These types of groups are the relevant ones for the applications we have in mind.
+These types of groups are particularly relevant for applications.
+Regular groups of a different structure will be treated in Section \ref{case-forth}.